haskell-beam/beam/README.md

 `build-docs.sh` script can take care of building the documentation and serving it locally.
 In order to use the tool though, make sure you have a python installation with the `mkdocs` module installed.
-You can do this by creating a virtualenv, and pip installing `mkdocs`, or by using the supplied `shell.nix` script.
+You can do this by creating a virtualenv, and pip installing `mkdocs`, or in a Nix shell with `nix-shell docs`.

 The documentation uses a custom Markdown preprocessor to automatically build examples against the canonical Chinook database.
 By default, beam will build